|

 makes.

-milligrams per deciliter blood (mg/dL) and millimole/liter (mmol/L).
-The unit mg/dL is common
+are indicated in milligrams per deciliter blood (mg/dL) and millimole/liter (mmol/L).
+The unit

 world.